×

 If you are thinking about moving to Ayia Napa, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Ayia Napa can vary greatly depending on the type and location of the property.
 For instance, a one-bedroom apartment in the city center may cost around €500-€600 per month to rent, while a three-bedroom apartment in the same area could be around €1,000-€1,200 per month.
 If you're looking to buy property, a standard apartment in Ayia Napa could cost anywhere from €100,000 to €200,000, while a luxury villa could cost upwards of €1 million.
-However, these prices can fluctuate based on market conditions and other factors," remarked one expat who made the move to Ayia Napa.
+However, these prices can fluctuate based on market conditions and other factors," commented one expat who made the move to Ayia Napa.

 Should I buy or rent a home in Ayia Napa?